criography/auto-semver-and-tagging/README.md

 # Dependencies
 1. [Husky](https://github.com/typicode/husky) — npm package for better and easier handling of git hooks (devDependencies)
-1. [semver-tool](https://github.com/fsaintjacques/semver-tool) — bash script for semver processing (preinstalled)
+1. [semver-tool](https://github.com/fsaintjacques/semver-tool) — bash script for semver processing (preinstalled in `.scripts/vendor` dir)

 # Automated semver
 Proof of concept using `post-commit` hook to update `version` in `package.json`.

+#### Requirements
+1. Ensure `Husky` package is available by running `npm i`.

 #### Usage:
 1. Create a new branch and perform whatever work in it.
-1. Ensure `Husky` is available and set up by running `npm i` (only required once)
 1. Commit and push your work as usual.
-1. Observe the "magic" in your commit history.
+1. Observe the "magic" (ie. additional commit).
 <img src="https://media.giphy.com/media/5sgppAtcWgPhS/giphy-downsized.gif" width="400" alt="clearly not magic" />

 #### Script steps:
-1. If current branch is master, exit
+1. If current branch is master, exit early
-1. Otherwise, fetch origin master, to ensure latest data
+1. Otherwise, fetch origin master, to ensure latest `package.json`
-1. Extract semvers from local branch's `package.json` and the current remote master.
+1. Extract semvers from `package.json`s (local branch's and the latest remote master's).
-1. If branch is greater than master, assume manual bump (as expected for minor and major releases) and exit.
+1. If branch is already greater than master, assume manual bump (e.g. for minor and major releases) or earlier run of this script and exit.
-1. Otherwise, bump up the semver (patch level) using master as a base.
+1. Otherwise, calculate the new semver (patch level) using latest remote master as a base.
-1. Update the file
+1. Update the `package.json`
-1. Create a new commit
+1. Create "magical" commit

 #### Notes
-While I was hoping this could be achieved in `pre-push` hook, it turns out it's triggered after the remote refs have been updated but before any objects have been transferred.
+1. While I was hoping this could be achieved in `pre-push` hook, it turns out it's triggered after the remote refs have been updated but before any objects have been transferred.
 Creating additional commits at this point is possible, but requires cancelling original push and triggering a separate one from the hook, which confuses git and results in an error.
-Although it works, is hardly a great dev experience.
+Although it works, it's hardly great dev experience.

+1. This script compares semvers from `package.json`s only, which should be sufficient if everybody manages them and tags via these scripts.
+That said, if we want to protect ourselves completely, this script could also check against the latest remote tag, and bump the version accordingly.

 # Automated tagging
-Proof of concept creating a tag matching master's semver.
+Proof of concept for creating a tag matching master's semver.

 #### Usage:
-1. After successful merge, `git checkout master`
-1. `git pull`
-1. `npm run tag`
+1. After successful merge, execute `npm run tag`

 #### Script steps:
-1. Fetch and prune all local tags that don't have matching remote instances
+1. Fetch origin master, to ensure latest `package.json`
-1. Extract the highest tag number and remote master's semver
+1. Extract the highest remote tag number and remote master's semver
 1. Compare these 2 and:
-    1. if `tag` > `semver`, throw a warning (tag should not be ahead of semver)
+    1. if `tag` > `semver`, throw an error (tag should not be ahead of semver) and exit
-    1. if `tag` == `semver`, exit
+    1. if `tag` == `semver`, throw a warning (was tag created manually?) and exit
     1. if `tag` < `semver`, create a new tag

 #### Notes